Balancing Multimodal Training Through Game-Theoretic Regularization: Multimodal Competition Regularizer

 where $\psi$ is the critic function, which, in our case, is the exponential dot product.
 Minimizing the $\mathcal{L}_{\operatorname{Con}}$, maximizes a lower bound on both the \(\operatorname{MI}\) between the two modalities and the $\operatorname{CMI}$ terms:

-As $N$ increases the bounds becomes tighter, while the bound is not affected by the number of positive samples (same class datapoints).
+As $N$ increases, the bound becomes tighter, while the bound is not affected by the number of positive samples (same class datapoints).
 More details are provided in Appendix \ref{sec:app_Con_proof}.

-Finally, $I(X_{1}; X_2 \mid Y)$ captures irrelevant shared information between modalities, and minimizing an upper bound on this ensures the model retains only task-relevant content.
-For this purpose, we exploit $\operatorname{CEB}$ \cite{fischer2020conditional}, targeting superfluous information in multimodal representations via a reconstruction loss.
-A small reconstruction head, \( h: Y; \theta_h \rightarrow Z=(Z_1,Z_2) \), predicts back into the latent space, effectively filtering out irrelevant content:
+$\mathbf{I(X_{1}; X_2 \mid Y):}$ The final term captures irrelevant shared information between modalities, and minimizing an upper bound on this ensures the model retains only task-relevant content.
+For this purpose, we exploit the idea of Conditional Entropy Bottleneck ($\operatorname{CEB}$) $L_{\operatorname{CEB}}$ \cite{fischer2020conditional}, targeting superfluous information in multimodal representations via a reconstruction loss.
+A small reconstruction head, \( h: Y; \theta_h \rightarrow Z=(Z_1,Z_2) \), predicts back the latent space, effectively filtering out irrelevant content:

+The exact derivation of this loss term can be found in Appendix~\ref{sec:app_ceb}.
 Penalizing irrelevant information has been shown to enhance calibration and robustness \cite{fischer2020ceb}, but it must be carefully evaluated, as it can introduce constraints that may hinder overall performance.